-Area of Study 3 - Rhythms of the World
+- Area of Study 2 The Concerto Through Time Area of Study 3 - Rhythms of the World

+- Area of Study 4 Film Music

-Area of Study 5 - Conventions of Pop
+- Area of Study 5 Conventions of Pop

+Entry Requirements
-Entry Requirements-An ability to play an instrument is essential.

-Music grades are advantageous though not mandatory.
+An ability to play an instrument or song is essential.
+Individual music lessons are advantageous but not mandatory.
+The OCR GCSE music encourages self-taught students and therefore there is no requirement to read traditional music notation.